A city known for sunshine, sand and surf is fast becoming an Australian innovation leader known for digital export, ecommerce and space exploration.

 Bundall on the border of Surfers Paradise is the Cultural Precinct, with the Home of the Arts hosting regular events, festivals and exhibitions and soon to feature the city’s first international standard gallery showcasing the hundreds of artists, performers and creatives dotted throughout the city and in various creative micro-hotspots like Coolangatta, Currumbin and in the hinterland.

 Keep heading north, and you will reach the site of the 2018 Commonwealth Games Athlete’s Village in Southport, where the Health and Knowledge Precinct is really taking shape.
-Home to Griffith University, Gold Coast University Hospital and the COHORT workspace this is the meeting point for health, wellness and biotechnology related innovators to gather and plays host to community groups and startups including IntelliHQ and Virtual Manager.
+Home to Griffith University, Gold Coast University Hospital this is the meeting point for health, wellness and biotechnology related innovators to gather and plays host to community groups and startups including IntelliHQ and Virtual Manager.
 There are some amazing medical innovations emerging from this precinct – I love the work occurring at Griffith University’s Institute for Glycomics, a research and commercialisation centre dedicated to bringing novel drugs and vaccines to the community.

 Continue towards the M1 and you reach the Film and TV Precinct – home to Village Roadshow studios.
 From the outside, it’s hard to see the level of innovation that is actually occurring behind the sheds and sets, but when you venture inside you meet a variety of incredible technologists rapidly transforming the film industry with new emerging technologies utilising Drone Cameras and Lidar Scanning – check out Myriad Studios as an example!